The $24 Plan That Quietly Costs You $400

 What you get: Powerful scheduling with intake forms, conditional logic, packages, and gift certificates.
 Strong Squarespace integration.

-What you do not get: Standalone website, Skin SOAP notes, treatment programs, client records, AI tools, or esthetician-specific features.
+What you do not get: Standalone website, Skin SOAP notes, treatment plans, client records, AI tools, or esthetician-specific features.
 SMS reminders only on Powerhouse ($49) plan.

 Hidden costs: The $16 plan lacks SMS reminders, which most estheticians need.
 Powerhouse at $49 is the realistic starting point.
 You still need a website platform — if Squarespace, that is another $16 to $33/mo.